-Senate Republicans complain of disarray in healthcare effort
+Senate Republicans complain of chaos in healthcare effort

 Before Trump's Wednesday lunch with 49 Republican senators, McConnell had planned to hold a straight repeal vote next week, but that appeared doomed with several Republican senators having already said they oppose that approach.

 The CBO said on Wednesday that 32 million more Americans would lose their insurance coverage by 2026 under a bill that would repeal much of Obamacare without a replacement.
-That compares with the more than 20 million who have become insured under Obamacare, as the Affordable Care Act is known.
+That compares with the 20 million who have become insured under Obamacare, as the Affordable Care Act is known.

+The Senate's number two Republican, John Cornyn, said he expected a procedural vote on Tuesday to take up a healthcare bill, but said knowing what the healthcare bill will be before the procedural vote is "a luxury we don't have."

+An aide to Cornyn said he was referring to the amendment process that could change the bill once it is on the Senate floor.
+"It’s difficult to predict what the final product will look like," the aide said.

 Adding to Republicans' woes was news late Wednesday that Senator John McCain has aggressive brain cancer.
 With a narrow 52-48 Republican majority, their fight for votes becomes even more difficult.